aws/aws-sdk-js-v3/packages/s3-request-presigner/README.md

 headers, because of S3 limitation, you need to send these headers along with the presigned url.
 That is to say, the url only from calling `formatUrl()` to `presigned` is not sufficient to make a request.
-You need to send the server-side encryption headers along with url.
+You need to send the server-side encryption headers along with the url.
 These headers remain in the `presigned.headers`

 For more information, please go to [S3 SSE reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/KMSUsingRESTAPI.html)